Omar-Khawaja/ansible_modify_sshd_config/README.md

-This playbook replaces the /etc/ssh/sshd_config file on any node it is run against and then restarts the ssh service so the changes can take effect.

-If you are trying to modify ssh access for users, change the AllowUsers line in the sshd_config template.
+This playbook uses the users listed in the vars directory of the modify_sshd_config role to generate the **AllowUsers** portion of the sshd_config template.
+This will ensure that only those users (besides root) will have SSH access to the nodes that this playbook is run against.